InterMotive Vehicle Controls announced it has developed an exclusive new seatbelt warning system for Freedman Seating to install in buses.

 Amending Federal Motor Vehicle Safety Standard (FMVSS) 208 would require warning systems to alert drivers of vehicles that weigh less than 10,000 pounds that their rear passengers—potentially even those riding in school buses—are not wearing their seatbelts.

 NHTSA said it wants to hear from stakeholders by Nov.
 26 on many issues related to a potential requirement for a rear seatbelt warning system.
-NHTSA said it wants to hear if school buses should be exempted or not from the school bus industry.
+NHTSA said it wants to hear if school buses should be exempted from or included in any new rule.

 Currently, FMVSS 208 only requires the driver seat position to be equipped with a warning system if the seatbelt is unbuckled.
 But NHTSA said most automakers also install the warning system for the front passenger seating position.
 However, few manufacturers extend the technology to rear passengers.